taverntesting/tavern/docs/source/basics.md

 success = run("test_server.tavern.yaml", extra_cfg)
 ```

-An absolutel filename to a configuration file can also be passed.
+An absolute filepath to a configuration file can also be passed.

 This is also how things such as strict key checking is controlled via the
 `run()` function.
 Extra keyword arguments that are taken by this function: